willrowe/sublime-sass-compile/README.md

 Usage
 -----
-___Please note that in order to use this plugin, it may only be used in an open project with a saved `*.sublime-project` file.___
+___Please note that this plugin may only be used in an open project with a saved `*.sublime-project` file.___
-___This functionality may be changed in the future depending on how users are utilizing the plugin and what their needs are.___
+___This functionality may change in the future depending on how users are utilizing the plugin and what their needs are.___
 ###Enabling *Sass Compile* On A Project###
-Open the Command Palette and run the command `Sass Compile: (Project) Enable`.
+1. Open the Command Palette and run the command `Sass Compile: (Project) Enable`.
+2. You will be prompted with three choices:
+    -   `Use Default Settings` - All settings will be taken from the preset project defaults.
+    -   `Customize Settings (Basic)` - You will be prompted to choose the values for the basic settings in the **Project Specific Settings** section below.
+    -   `Specify All Settings (Advanced)` - You will be prompted to choose the values for all the settings in the **Project Specific Settings** section below.
+3. Choose the level of control you want to have over the settings and it will guide you through setting up the project settings.
-This will insert the default settings into the `*.sublime-project` file.
+4. All the chosen settings will be inserted into the `*.sublime-project` file.

 ###Toggling Compile On Save###
 If **Sass Compile** has been enabled for the project, open the Command Palette and run either: